To the best of

 firmly opposed to feeding any part of the

-diet in a raw form, you can
+diet in a raw form -

 contact me to set up an appointment for